 Howler Monkeys are the largest of the New World Monkey species well known for earth-shattering howls that pierce through the silence of the tropical rain-forests.

 Following the jungle trail, we entered the deep and dark forest of Amazon surrounded by tropical plants and here we encountered the ubiquitous Rain frog, the Black and Yellow patterned frog, lizards, poisonous vipers, the very rare Golden Mantle Tamarin Monkey, Spider Monkey, Howler Monkey busy playing among themselves, endemic insects and the Giant Otter cooling off in the waters of Añangu Lake teeming with fish, its source of nourishment.
-We experimented with macro photography while shooting the tropical frogs, lizards and the tiny insects.
+We experimented with macro photography while shooting the tropical frogs, lizards, and tiny insects.
 What we really learned here is to frame the subject from different angles to get a very natural image with a great backdrop.

 Client Shooting a Yellow-Headed Carcara